I-Valchev/UrPas/README.md

 How to run the tests?
 ---

-Dependencies: coverage.py (downloadable at Python's official site or by running "sudo pip install coverage"
+Dependencies: coverage.py (downloadable from Python's official site or by running "sudo pip install coverage"

-Run the following command in the main directory: "make" Output is generated in htmlcov/index.html
+Run the following command in the main directory: "make".
+Output is generated in htmlcov/index.html